Safety & Equity at UWO

-Even where all Parties voluntarily agree to submit a matter to informal resolution, the Title IX Coordinator or designee must approve the decision to move the matter to the informal resolution process and may determine that informal resolution is not appropriate under the circumstances.
+Even where all Parties voluntarily agree to submit a matter to informal resolution, the Title IX Coordinator or their designee must approve the decision to move the matter to the informal resolution process and may determine that informal resolution is not appropriate under the circumstances.

-Factors that the Title IX Coordinator or designee may weigh in considering the appropriateness of the informal resolution process include, but are not limited to, the gravity of the allegations, whether there is an ongoing threat of harm or safety to the campus, whether the respondent is a repeat offender, and whether the Parties are participating in good faith.
+Factors that the Title IX Coordinator or their designee may weigh in considering the appropriateness of the informal resolution process include, but are not limited to, the gravity of the allegations, whether there is an ongoing threat of harm or safety to the campus, whether the respondent is a repeat offender, and whether the Parties are participating in good faith.
 This determination is not subject to appeal.

 Informal resolution is only permitted to address allegations of student-on-student Title IX sexual harassment and is never allowed as an option to resolve allegations that an employee sexually harassed a student.
 See, 85 Fed.
 Reg.
 30026, 30054 (May 19, 2020).

-At any time after the commencement of the informal resolution process, the Title IX Coordinator or designee may determine that the informal resolution process is not an appropriate method for resolving the matter and may require that the matter be resolved through the formal process.
+At any time after the commencement of the informal resolution process, the Title IX Coordinator or their designee may determine that the informal resolution process is not an appropriate method for resolving the matter and may require that the matter be resolved through the formal process.
 This determination is not subject to appeal.